bartwc/SoftwareSystems/5-fsm/README.md

 projection, which are "Frontal", "Lateral", and "Biplane" respectively.
 For readability purposes, "Frontal", "Lateral", and "Biplane" are labelled with "p1", "p2", and "p3" respectively in the interface request list.

-As compared to the 1-Plane System, there are five states, 3 "LowDose" and 2 "HighDose", which relate to the 3 Low-Dose X-Ray pedals - p1, p2, p3, and 2 High-Dose X-Ray pedals - one for high dose projection and the other for high dose streaming video respectively.
+As compared to the 1-Plane System, there are five pedals, 3 "LowDose" and 2 "HighDose", which relate to the 3 Low-Dose X-Ray pedals - p1, p2, p3, and 2 High-Dose X-Ray pedals - one for high dose projection and the other for high dose streaming video respectively.
 When the Low-Dose X-Ray pedal is pressed, The ActionLogic block will initiate a request.startLowVideo and the controller.activateLowVideo will be raised to the value of request.startLowVideo.
 The